ChristoffBo/homeassistant/technitium-dns/README.md

 ## About

-This addon is based on Technitium-DNS .
+This addon is based on the Technitium-DNS docker image.

 ## Installation